Explore

 Response from Host

-We are so happy to hear that you enjoyed your tour with Phil and will pass your compliments along to him.
+So glad to hear that you enjoyed the tour.
+I will pass you compliments along to Phil.
 Please join us again in the future!

 Response from Host

-We are so happy to hear that you enjoyed your tour with John and will pass your compliments along to him.
+So glad to hear that you enjoyed the tour.
+I will pass you compliments along to Phil.
 Please join us again in the future!

 Response from Host